gkalsi/p_queue/README.md

 ```bash
 ./p_queue
 ```
-To make the test harness and run the accompanying tests, run
+To compile the test harness and run the accompanying tests, run
 ```bash
 make test
 ```